forumone/behat-testing/README.md

 ## Drush Alias File

 A sample Drush alias file has been included at /examples/drupal/site.aliases.drushrc.php .
 Simply copy this file into public/sites/all/drush and modify the hostnames inside it.
 You will be able to access the vagrant environment with 'drush @site.local', dev with 'drush @site.dev', etc.

+## Behat Grunt Plugin

+The Behat Grunt Plugin is incredibly important and allows you to run multiple behat tasks and to export all data to the jUnit XML files.
+The jUnit XML files are important because they allow Jenkins to read the pass/fail of behat tests.
+A Behat Grunt Plugin is available at the root of this project and can be called with the following command at the root of the project:

+#### Host Machine
+# behat:local
+#### Guest Machine
+# /usr/local/node/{{ node version }}/lib/node_modules/grunt-cli/bin/grunt --gruntfile "/vagrant/Gruntfile.js" behat:local